 WHO WE ARE

-Stop Child Witch Accusations is an alliance of individuals and agencies responding to the reality of children experiencing serious harm or the threat of harm due to accusations of witchcraft.
+SCWA is a coalition of individuals and agencies responding to the reality of children experiencing serious harm or the threat of harm due to accusations of witchcraft or belief in malevolent spiritual influence.

 Members of the Steering Committee of SCWA first came together to consider this issue in early 2012.